-Units-of-production amortisation
+Units-of-production ("UOP") amortisation

 Estimated recoverable reserves are used in determining the amortisation of oilfield assets.
 This results in an amortisation charge proportional to the depletion of the anticipated remaining life of field production.
 Each item's life, which is assessed annually, has regard to both its physical life limitations and to present assessments of economically recoverable reserves of the property at which the asset is located.
 These calculations require the use of estimates and assumptions, including the amount of recoverable reserves and estimates of future capital expenditure.
 Barrels of oil produced as a proportion of 1P developed reserves are used as the depreciation methodology.
+The calculation of the rate of UOP amortisation could be impacted to the extent that actual production in the future is different from current forecast production based on total proved reserves for future capital expenditure changes.
+Changes to reserves could arise due to changes in the factors or assumptions used in estimating reserves.
 Changes are accounted for prospectively.